Skip to content

 Cost starts from $60 (£55 – €60)

-Within the best electric shavers category, I have had to search high and low to find the best option at the cheapest price, and while others we tested are cheaper they don’t quite perform as well as the Philips 3000 Series (S3233/52 & Norelco S3212/82) included here.
+Within the best electric shavers category, I have had to search high and low to find the best option at the cheapest price, and while others I tested are cheaper, they don’t quite perform as well as the Philips (Norelco) Series 3000 included here (so far, I have others to test, use and review).

 holding the Philips Norelco S3212 shaver to show how it looks